Skip to content

 Many pension plans offer a choice between a lifetime monthly benefit and a lump-sum payout.
 This decision can dramatically affect how retirement income behaves over time.

-Choosing the monthly pension provides predictability and eliminates investment risk for that portion of income.
-Choosing a lump sum introduces flexibility and potential growth, but also places longevity and market risk back on the retiree.
+Choosing the lump sum introduces flexibility and potential growth, but it also shifts longevity risk and market risk back onto you.
+The outcome becomes dependent on returns, withdrawal discipline, and the order of returns early in retirement.

 How Guaranteed Income Can Strengthen Pension-Based Retirement Plans

 Guaranteed income from additional sources can help offset pension limitations.
 When core expenses are covered by multiple predictable income streams, retirement plans tend to be more resilient.
+This is especially valuable when the pension has limited COLA features or when healthcare and insurance costs are likely to rise later.

 Bonus Annuity Strategies for Pension Recipients